Martin-Qvr/XAI-Fairness/README.md

 - Nathan Aïm
 - Charles Proye

-1. We first implement 2 surrogates methods of evalution on the the estimated default probability (PD) provided in the dataset :
-- Partial Dependence Plot (PDP)
-- Accumulated Local Effects (ALE)
+1. We first implement a global surrogate method using a Logistic Regression model

 2. Then we estimate your own black-box machine learning model:
 - XGBoost ?